MariusWilsch/prellus_youtube_marius/frontend/memory-bank/activeContext.md

 1. **Feature Identification**:
    - Identified three main features: Transcript Processing, Configuration, and Downloads
-   - Each feature will have its own directory with components and hooks
+   - Each feature has its own directory with components and hooks

 2. **Data Access Strategy**:
-   - All data access will be centralized in shared data hooks
+   - All data access is centralized in shared data hooks
-   - Each entity type will have its own hook (useTranscriptData, usePromptData, etc.)
+   - Each entity type has its own hook (useTranscriptData, usePromptData, etc.)
+   - Form state persistence is implemented using React Query's caching capabilities

 3. **UI Component Strategy**:
    - Use shadcn/ui components as the foundation
    - Create feature-specific components that compose shadcn/ui components
    - Move components to shared only when used by multiple features
+   - Ensure consistent UI design across all features

 4. **Tooling Decisions**:
    - Using React 18 for improved performance and features